What is a Consumer Proposal?

 Debt Management Plan

-A debt management plan is an informal arrangement with creditors facilitated by a credit counseling agency.
+A debt management plan is an informal arrangement with creditors facilitated by a credit counselling agency.
 It involves consolidating your unsecured debts into a single monthly payment, usually with reduced or eliminated interest charges.

 Orderly Payment of Debts